HolyBlackCat/cpp-tutorials/language/02_basic/14_vectors.md

 If you input `1 2 3 0`, this prints `1 2 3`.

 Also note that I'm doing `std::vector<int> v;` here, despite the earlier advice to not leave variables uninitialized.
-As I said above, vectors always default to empty, so there is no harm in doing this.
+As I said above, vectors always default to empty (they can't actually be uninitialized), so there is no harm in doing this.
 Out of the types you already learned, only numbers (which includes `bool`) and arrays of those can be truly uninitialized and should be manually initialized.

 (Advanced readers might be yelling at their screens now for me not using `size_t` here.
 Yes, I know.
 This will be explained later.)